-Certain holders of shares of our common stock, including those shares of our common stock that were issued upon the conversion of our preferred stock in connection with our initial public offering in May 2019 (the "IPO"), are entitled to certain rights with respect to registration of such shares under the Securities Act.
+Certain holders of shares of our common stock, including those shares of our common stock that were issued upon the conversion of our preferred stock in connection with the IPO, are entitled to certain rights with respect to registration of such shares under the Securities Act.
 These shares are referred to as registrable securities.
 The holders of these registrable securities possess registration rights pursuant to the terms of our amended and restated investors' rights agreement and are described in additional detail below.
 The registration of shares of our common stock pursuant to the exercise of the registration rights described below would enable the holders to trade these shares without restriction under the Securities Act when the applicable registration statement is declared effective.
-We will pay the registration expenses, other than underwriting discounts, selling commissions and stock transfer taxes, of the shares registered pursuant to the demand, piggyback and Form S-3 registrations described below
+We will pay the registration expenses, other than underwriting discounts, selling commissions and stock transfer taxes, of the shares registered pursuant to the demand, piggyback and Form S-3 registrations described below.